 Moreover, backpackers can also explore even more lavishly furnished rooms within the castle, including the Throne Hall, the Singer’s Hall, the king’s dressing room, and Ludwig’s private chambers.
 Under that King Ludwig II dressing room contains intrinsic ceiling painting and murals representing work of poets Walther and Hans Sachs including rich gold and violet silks.

-Throne hall is another major attraction, it is a two story space presenting the majesty of Byzantine churches and with a 13 floor tall chandelier and a painted cupola.
-Moreover the castle is nestled in the rugged hill and offers breath-taking views of the nearby landscape from its viewpoints.
+Throne hall is another major attraction, a two story space presenting the majesty of Byzantine churches and with a 13 floor tall chandelier and a painted cupola.
 However the castle also had ornate furniture, colorful wall paintings, and stunning architectural details.
+Since castle is nestled in the rugged hill and offers breath-taking views of the nearby landscape from its viewpoints.

 Neuschwanstein Castle Disney

 Before starting the construction of Walt Disneyland both he and his wife took a tour to Europe.
-Once they visit Neuschwanstein Castle they are inspired by the beauty and vision of the castle and decide to implement it here.
+Once they visit Neuschwanstein Castle they are inspired by the beauty and vision of the castle, so they decide to implement it to their plan.
+Both interior and exterior design are most peaceable in nature, exterior includes grand staircases, stained glass windows, and a royal throne room.
 Sleeping Beauty castle in Disneyland nestled on a hill and drawbridge, moat, turreted towers.
-Both interior and exterior design are most peaceable in nature, exterior includes grand staircases, stained glass windows, and a royal throne room.

 Sleeping beauty castle offers a beautiful tour of the castle, which gives the chance to learn about its history, interior and exterior designs and stunning views from the castle’s views.
 Such a great castle in Disneyland is inspired by the great Neuschwanstein Castle.